fieldtrip/website/getting_started/eeglab.md

 {% include image src="/assets/img/getting_started/eeglab/eeglab_FieldTrip_philosophy.png" width="500" %}

 Together with the EEGLAB developers we maintain two functions for converting the data back and forth: **[fieldtrip2eeglab](/reference/external/eeglab/fieldtrip2eeglab)** and **[eeglab2fieldtrip](/reference/external/eeglab/eeglab2fieldtrip)**.

+## Releasing Fieldtrip code to EEGLAB users

+EEGLAB developers have created a simple [tutorial](https://eeglab.org/others/EEGLAB_and_Fieldtrip.html#wrap-up-your-fieldtrip-scripts-into-eeglab-plugin-menu-items) so Fieldtrip users can release their Fieldtrip code as EEGLAB plugins.
+This will allow a more extensive diffusion of your methods.
+A template [plugin](https://github.com/sccn/erpsource) also contain methods to convert data formats between the two toolboxes.